DogepartyXDP/Documentation/Developers/API.md

                    "id": 0
                   }

-* Get all burns between blocks 280537 and 280539 where greater than .2 BTC was burned, sorting by `tx_hash` (ascending order)
+* Get all burns between blocks 280537 and 280539 where greater than .2 DOGE was burned, sorting by `tx_hash` (ascending order)

         payload = {
                    "method": "get_burns",